 The following acts could be identified as forms of theft under the law:

 Unlike robbery, a person accused of theft may not have intimidated, threatened, or harmed the other party.

 Legal Penalties a Defendant May Face

-The legal penalties for theft convictions in Montgomery County vary depending on the value of the property stolen, and whether the offense is categorized as a misdemeanor or felony.
+The legal penalties for theft convictions in MoCo vary depending on the value of the property stolen, and whether the offense is categorized as a misdemeanor or felony.
 Misdemeanor offenses are typically considered to be less serious than felonies and may apply to offenses involving the theft of property or services of minimal value.
 The legal sanctions for misdemeanors are less severe than for felonies.

 Offenses involving the theft of property or services worth less than $100 are classified as misdemeanors.
 The penalty for conviction of such an offense is imprisonment for up to 90 days and a fine of up to $500.
 Offenses involving the theft of property or services valued between $100 and $1,500 are also classified as misdemeanors.
 The penalty for convictions of this type of misdemeanor theft may include imprisonment for up to six months and a fine of up to $500.
 Additional convictions for misdemeanor theft may result in a lengthier term of imprisonment and a higher fine (see § 7-104 of Maryland’s criminal law code).

 Offenses involving the theft of property valued at $1,500 or more are classified as felonies.
 The penalty for conviction of the least severe type of felony theft offense is a term of imprisonment of up to five years and a fine of up to $10,000 for theft of property or services valued between $1,500 and $25,000.